-It is important that you already submit the application for the appointment, so save your time so do not hesitate!
+It is important that you already submit the application for the appointment, do not wait too long!
 As soon as you know that you have an interview for a job in Spain, we advise you to immediately apply.

 Fill in online and take a printout:

 Here you pay € 10,50 via a form “modelo 790” and “code 012” (tax form you can pay at any bank) The form can be found online under https://sede.policia.gob.es:38089/Tasa790_012/ImpresoRellenar or at the police station.

 Online you can fill it out and print it out to make it easily payable to the bank.
 You can also pay it online if you wish.